AI Answering Service For Veterinary Clinics

 Can it handle refills and routine questions?

 Yes, with guardrails.
-It can collect medication details, route refill requests, and answer standard questions about hours, location, and preparation instructions.
+It can collect medication details, prepare refill requests for staff, and answer standard questions about hours, location, and preparation instructions.

 Does this replace a veterinary receptionist?